Extended Warranties: Get the Pros and Cons of Extended Auto Warranties Before You Spend the Money

 what's the verdict?

 There's no easy answer.
 You might want an extended warranty.
 You might not want an extended warranty.
 Before you make your decision, consider the age of the vehicle, whether it was the first model year after a redesign, the reliability of the particular vehicle, the amount of systems that you have in the vehicle, and the average repair costs for your vehicle.
 Don't necessarily believe those handouts that you get that tell you the average repair cost.
 Those are marketing gimmicks that typically factor in on the higher side.
-A total engine replacement on average may cost $8000 but may only cost $2000 for your car.
+A total engine replacement on average may cost $8000 but may only cost $2000 for your car, especially if you go to a shop that doesn't charge as much.
 Don't forget to actually research the warranty itself.
 You could get a stellar warranty or you could be left with a dud.